 If you are 11-19 you can text Chathealth on 07480635060 for confidential advice from one of our Healthy Child Programme team.

 For 11–25 year olds Kooth is a free, confidential and safe way to receive online counselling, advice and emotional well-being support.

 Young Minds Parents Helpline - Call 0808 802 5544 for free Mon-Fri from 9.30am to 4pm.

-It may also be helpful to speak to the young person’s head of year or a teacher with pastoral responsibility so they can offer further support in school.
+It may also be helpful to speak to the young person’s head of year or a teacher so they can offer further support in school.

 You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 To speak to other Norfolk parents and carers, you can join our online community forum below.